 Mini Version (If you have just 45 seconds)

 My name is Kristin Gorski.
-I am a doctoral student in educational technology, focusing on writing in online spaces, how technology can support development of foundational and 21st-century literacy skills, and what social media might mean to education (among other topics).
-This keeps me quite busy.
+I am a doctoral candidate in instructional technology and media.
+My research focuses on writing in online spaces, how educational technology may be used to support development of academic and media literacy skills, and how social learning in online spaces may support academic skills development.

 For a few years prior to this, I taught English and writing (including the writing process, grammar, creative writing, poetry, and research skills) and a host of other subjects.